Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 A blend of natural and artificial flavors used to enhance the taste and aroma of food and beverages.
-The FDA approved flavoring blend in this product is considered safe during pregnancy at normal consumption levels.
+The natural and artificial flavors in this product are considered safe during pregnancy.

 quillaia extract